-Calling clear is a mandatory call which advises FSS Control that your vehicle is no longer on the controlled areas (i.e. manoeuvering areas) or airside.
-One would call off of the manoeuvering area or off of the field as applicable.
+Calling clear, or calling off, is a mandatory call which advises FSS Control that your vehicle is no longer on the controlled areas (i.e. manoeuvring areas) or airside.
+One would call off of the manoeuvring area or off of the field, as applicable.

-Example: "SUDBURY RADIO, STAFF 24 OFF OF THE FIELD ON APRON THREE."
+Example: "SUDBURY RADIO, STAFF 24, OFF OF THE FIELD ON APRON THREE."